 English-speaking counseling psychologist

-I am an English-speaking counseling psychologist with a practice in the canton of Vaud, near Geneva and Nyon.
+I am an English-speaking counseling psychologist with a practice in the canton of Vaud, in both Lausanne and in the town of Nyon, near Geneva.
 And like you, I too am from abroad.
 I was born in Zambia, raised in the Netherlands and lived and worked in numerous countries in Africa between 1997 and 2016.
 In the past twenty years I have been a journalist, and in my mid-forties decided to change careers.
 Since 2015 I am an American-trained counseling psychologist, with a special interest in issues of identity, life transformations, stress & trauma, and modern masculinities.

 You probably came to my site via a search on Google, or you might have been referred here.
 Either way: you came looking for something.
 I invite you to explore my site widely and deeply as a way of getting to know a little bit about my way of working as a counselor and life coach.